Learn about feature flags

 Flag is shared among environments

 Figure 1.
-An example feature flag called myFeatureFlag is shared among environments.
+An example feature flag called myFeatureFlag is available in all environments within the same org or sub-org.

 Table 1.
 Flag characteristics that are shared/not shared across environments.